 Bagheera: Well, that shouldn't take too long.

-In Disney's The Emperor's New Groove, Kronk remarks that one would think Kuzco would have turned out better, in response to Yzma stating that she practically raised him.
-It's not entirely certain if Kronk even intended this to be an insult, given he's Dumb Muscle.
+In Disney's The Emperor's New Groove, Kronk remarks that one would think Kuzco would have turned out better, in response to Yzma stating that she "practically raised him."
+It's not entirely certain if Kronk even intended this to be an insult, given that he's Dumb Muscle.

 Whitey (Davey's caretaker): Now I assume you've done your pre-game warm-ups.
 Davey Stone: No, let me do them right now.
 [Hold up his fists, raises and lowers his middle fingers] One, two, three, four...
 Whitey: [oblivious] That's good, but don't forget your hammies.